iamtopsido4-ui/ai-automation-projects/README.md

                                             └── General → Sheets: General tab ──┘
 Business value: Eliminates manual ticket sorting.
 Support teams instantly see prioritized, categorized tickets with customers getting immediate auto-replies.

-Workflow 4 — AI Daily Standup Reporter
+Workflow 4 — Daily AI Business Briefing
 File: Workflow-5-daily-standup.json`

 Every morning at 8am, pulls active tasks from Google Sheets, generates an intelligent daily standup report with priorities, risks, and a motivational message, then sends it via Gmail and logs it to Google Docs.